Arsenal targets top 4 after summer of discontent

 Stuttering over the line in the league cost it a place in the Champions League positions as they finished a point behind rival Tottenham, while a second shot at qualification ended around 4,000 kilometers (around 2,500 miles) away as it lost the Europa League final 4-1 to Chelsea in Baku.

+After a restless offseason, Arsenal spent 72 million pounds ($87.5 million) on Lille winger Nicolas Pepe in a record transfer fee for the London club.

-Supporters began to grow restless at the lack of transfer activity in the offseason, with only 18-year-old striker Gabriel Martinelli added until Real Madrid midfielder Dani Ceballos came in on a season-long loan deal.
+Supporters had started to grow restless at the lack of transfer activity in the offseason, with only 18-year-old striker Gabriel Martinelli added until Real Madrid midfielder Dani Ceballos came in on a season-long loan deal.

 Promising defender William Saliba was also signed from St. Etienne but he has returned to the Ligue 1 outfit on loan until next summer.